koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+      --ascii           only output ascii characters (no unicode emojis)
   -c, --config string   config file (default is $HOME/.koyeb.yaml)
   -d, --debug           enable the debug output
       --debug-full      do not hide sensitive information (tokens) in the debug output